INQUIRELAB/Malaria-Metamaterial-Biosensor-Analysis/README.md

 ## License

-This project is released under the **MIT License**, unless otherwise specified in the repository.
-You are free to use, modify, and distribute the code and datasets with appropriate attribution.
+This repository is released under the **INQUIRE Lab Academic Research License** (see `LICENSE`).
+Non-commercial academic use only.
+Commercial use, redistribution, and derivative works require prior written permission, and no patent rights are granted.

 ---